nsqlite/nsqlite/CONTRIBUTING.md

 - Write idiomatic Go code by following the
   [Effective Go guidelines](https://golang.org/doc/effective_go.html).
 - Use tools like `gofmt` to ensure your code meets Go standards.
+- You can run `task fmt` to format and `task lint` to lint the code.

 ### 2. Naming Conventions